noobosaurus-r3x/noobosaurus-r3x.github.io/content/posts/Flask-of-Cookies.md

     main()
 ```

-2. Ensure you have Python 3 installed on your system.
+2. Ensure you have Python3 installed on your system.
 3. Install the required dependencies by running the following command:
 `pip install flask itsdangerous`
 4. Open a terminal or command prompt and navigate to the directory where `FOC.py` is located.